Skip to main content

 Functional Skills qualifications are achieved through examinations.

-The Level 3 Certificate in Supporting Teaching and Learning in Schools is assessed using a variety of techniques, including written work, question and answer, wall displays, reflective learning journals, individual and group presentations, professional discussions and observation of practice in the classroom.
+The Level 3 Teaching Assistant Apprenticeship is assessed using a variety of techniques, including written work, question and answer, wall displays, reflective learning journals, individual and group presentations, professional discussions and observation of practice in the classroom.
 Apprentices build an electronic portfolio of evidence during the course, using OneFile.

 Will my apprentice need to come into college?

 Yes, once a week, as part of their off-the-job training.
-Your apprentice will study in College for one afternoon per week, on a Monday, from 14.00-17.00.
+Your apprentice will study in College for 3 hours per week,

 Is there any specialist equipment required?